Douglasdale/Douglasglen

-Douglasdale is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
+Douglasdale/Douglas Glen is a residential neighbourhood in the southeast quadrant of Calgary, Alberta.
 It is bounded by 114 Avenue S to the north, 130 Avenue S to the south, Deerfoot Trail to the east and the Bow River to the west.
 The Fish Creek Provincial Park borders the neighbourhood to the west.

-Douglasglen is located in the northern area, north of Deerfoot Trail.
+The community consists of three segments: Douglasdale, Douglas Glen, and Quarry Park.

 The community was established in 1986.
-It is represented in the Calgary City Council by the Ward 12 councillor.
+It is represented in the Calgary City Council by the Ward 11 councillor.